rylew2/portfolio-rylew/content/book/staffengineer.md

 -   **Combine Strategies Thoughtfully** - Analyze and harmonize different strategies, even if they seem contradictory.
 -   **Focus on a 2-3 Year Horizon** - Develop a vision that is realistic for a rapidly changing technological and business landscape.
 -   **Align with Business and User Needs** - Ensure the vision serves users and aligns with leadership's core values.
-(Bad visions might focus on technical sophistication for the sake of being complex, which can become disconnected from benefiting customers and leadership values.
-IE.. a vision propsing latest AI technology because its innovative, withotu showing how it drives busienss growth)
+(Ineffective visions may overemphasize technical complexity without clear benefits to customers or alignment with leadership values.
+For example, a vision that proposes using the latest AI technology because it's innovative, without showing how it drives business growth)
 -   **Be Ambitious but Realistic** - Aim for the best possible outcomes within resource constraints.
 (You're not writing a vision with the assumption of infinite resources)
 -   **Detail Matters** - Provide concrete details and avoid vague statements to guide strategy effectively.
 -   **Keep It Concise** - Limit the vision to 1-2 pages and link to more in-depth documents for interested readers.
 (Most people won't read longer than a page)